-In the event of a malfunction with the macerator pump, a macerator bypass valve is located in the utility center.
-This bypass will dump the waste from the tanks to a 3-inch sewer hose connection under the motorhome.
+In the event the macerator pump malfunctions, there is a macerator bypass valve.
+Depending on your model, this valve may be located in the utility center, in the compartment with the black/gray tank valves or under the motor home (accessible through the generator compartment).
+This bypass will dump the waste (using gravity flow) from the black/gray tanks to a 3-inch sewer hose connection.